 - Research Interests

-'I have a background in the sociology of health and medicine and have developed a special interest in emerging scientific and medical technologies.
-Conceptually I have brought these areas together through theoretical interests in embodiment, identity and relationships.
+I have a background in the sociology of health and medicine and have developed a special interest in new and emerging scientific and medical technologies.
+Conceptually I have brought these interests together through theoretical interests in embodiment, identity and relationships.
 Areas of research in the last ten years have included animal-human transplantation; genetic databases; implantable smart technologies; organ transplantation and donation and telemedicine.
-In 2013 I was awarded a Wellcome Trust University Award for the project 'Animal, Mechanical and Me: The Search For Replaceable Hearts'.
-I enjoy working in and on the interface between science and society studying the processes and outcomes that new and emerging science and technologies produce for individuals, groups and society.
-I also like hanging out with other disciplines such as engineers, scientists, lawyers, clinicians, etc. In-between times I am also deputy director of the Mason Institute http://masoninstitute.org/
+In 2013 I was awarded a Wellcome Trust University Award for the project 'Animal, Mechanical and Me: The Search For Replaceable Hearts' and I am interviewing people who live life with an implantable cardiac defibrillator.
+I enjoy working in and on the interface between science and society studying the processes and outcomes that new and emerging science and technologies produce for individuals, groups and society - ontologically cyborg; epistemologically embodied.
+I also like hanging out with other disciplines such as engineers, scientists, lawyers, clinicians, artists etc. In-between times I am also deputy director of the Mason Institute http://masoninstitute.org/ and mum.

 My Edinburgh Research Explorer profile can be accessed here http://www.research.ed.ac.uk/portal/en/persons/gill-haddow(44a04a23-904d-4220-b4ab-48c867f6c923).html

 - 2013: £289080 University Award from the Wellcome Trust for ‘Animal, Mechanical and Me: The Search For Replaceable Hearts.’

 - 2012: £6000 Have we Always Been Hybrid?
 Challenge Investment Fund, The University of Edinburgh.

 - 2010: £5000 awarded by Jamie King Uro-onocology Fund for an interview study into cancer patient views of in-vivo biosensors.